-The DB file must be formatted as a UEFI variable structure with time-based authenticated variable.
+- The DB file must be formatted as a UEFI variable structure with time-based authenticated variable. - UEFI executable files include UEFI boot devices, drivers and applications.

-DBX Management
+dbx Management

 The dbx (Revoked Signature database) lists the forbidden images of db items that are no longer trusted and cannot be loaded.